sparkflows/writing-new-node/docs/README_Checkout_Code_And_Build.md

 Executors with 1G and 1 vcore each have been specified in the commands.
 The parameter **'cluster'** specifies that we are running the workflow on a cluster as against locally.
 This greatly simplifies the development and debugging within the IDE by setting its value to **'local'** or not specifying it.

 	spark-submit --class fire.workflows.examples.WorkflowTest --master yarn-client target/writing-new-node-3.1.0-jar-with-dependencies.jar cluster

-### Jar files

-Building this repo generates the following jar files:

-	target/writing-new-node-3.1.0.jar
-	target/writing-new-node-3.1.0-jar-with-dependencies.jar

-The details for coding a New Node is here : https://github.com/sparkflows/writing-new-node/blob/master/CreatingNewNodes.md

 ### Display the example Node in fire-ui and run it from there